jlin157/10K-filings-ML-Kaggle-Competition/README.md

 10k_filings_test_wo_labels.csv

 The test set.
 The labels are omitted.
-Only submit your model's predicted sector for the test set.
+Only submit your model's predicted sector for the test set